decretist/Dissertation/Chapter4/chapter4.markdown

 admire Friedberg's learning and energy---the 1879 edition of the *Decretum* was only one of many such projects that he undertook---his editorial standards were those of 140 years ago.
-In particular, Friedberg's selection of eight unrepresentative German manuscripts as the basis for his edition, and his particular reliance on two of them---Köln Erzbischöfliche Diözesan- und Dombibliothek 127 (Ka) and 128 (Kb)---are seen today as serious deficiencies.[11]
+In particular, Friedberg's selection of eight German manuscripts considered unrepresentative by modern scholarship as the basis for his edition, and his particular reliance on two of them---Köln Erzbischöfliche Diözesan- und Dombibliothek 127 (Ka) and 128 (Kb)---are seen today as serious deficiencies.[12]

-Winroth himself acknowledged the provisional nature of his appendix.[12]
-Furthermore, Pennington has pointed out that although Winroth's appendix includes D.100 d.a.c.1, D.100 c.1, and D.101 d.p.c.1, in the Paris (P), Florence (Fd), and Barcelona (Bc) manuscripts, the text of the first recension ends with D.99 c.1.[13]
+Winroth himself acknowledged the provisional nature of his appendix.[13]
+Furthermore, Pennington has pointed out that although Winroth's appendix includes D.100 d.a.c.1, D.100 c.1, and D.101 d.p.c.1, in the Paris (P), Florence (Fd), and Barcelona (Bc) manuscripts, the text of the first recension ends with D.99 c.1.[14]

-Nevertheless, in the absence of a critical edition for the first recension, applying the variants recorded in Winroth's appendix as a set of transformations to the text of Friedberg's edition to generate a stand-in or proxy for the text of the first recension is a workable approach.[14]
+Nevertheless, in the absence of a critical edition for the first recension, applying the variants recorded in Winroth's appendix as a set of transformations to the text of Friedberg's edition to generate a stand-in or proxy for the text of the first recension is a workable approach.[15]
 This method is well-theorized in a Digital Humanities context as an example of "deformance."
-The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[15]
-The paratext is different from the original text, but is defined by the deformances through which it is generated from the original.
+The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[16]
+The paratext is different from the original text, but is defined by the deformances to the original text through which it is generated.
 The classic example of deformance in a literary context is reversing the order of lines in a poem.
 The paratext can be analyzed for otherwise unavailable insights into the original text.